Quantum loop groups for symmetric Cartan matrices: Shuffle algebras

 \begin{proposition}

 $\CS^\pm$ is a subalgebra of $\CV^\pm$.

 \end{proposition}

 \begin{proof} Let us prove the case $\pm = +$, as the case $\pm = -$ is analogous.
-We need to show that if $R,R' \in \CS^+$, then $R * R'$ satisfies \eqref{eqn:wheel strong} for any zig-zag $Z$ of the form in Figure 4.
+We will actually show that if $R,R' \in \CS^+$, then $R * R'$ satisfies \eqref{eqn:wheel strong} for any zig-zag $Z$ of the form in Figure 4.
 In fact, we will prove the stronger fact that every term in the symmetrization \eqref{eqn:shuf prod} satisfies the divisibility property \eqref{eqn:wheel strong}.
 In other words, consider the expression on the second line of \eqref{eqn:shuf prod} and specialize the variables

 By the nature of the symmetrization, this entails partitioning the variables $z_{i1},z_{i2},\dots$, $z_{j1}, z_{j2},\dots$ into two disjoint sets: those which are arguments of $R$, and those which are arguments of $R'$.
 But because of the presence of the functions